deepsense-ai/seahorse/docs/operations/join.md

-If values of ``left prefix`` and/or ``right prefix`` are provided, the columns in the output `DataFrame` are renamed by prepending the prefix proper for the table, which they come from.
+If values of ``left prefix`` and/or ``right prefix`` are provided, the columns in the output `DataFrame` are renamed by prepending the prefix proper for the table they come from.

 If the columns' names in the resulting `DataFrame` are not to be unique, random strings will be appended to them.